Find in India

 AME Admission Process

-The importance of the Aircraft Maintenance Engineering (AME) course is unbeatable as the sector has seen significant global expansion.
-The increasing number of commercial flights, General Aviation, Private Jets and Flying Training Organization has raised demand for professionals trained in aircraft maintenance.
-This course opens paths for students seeking a role in aviation, offering benefits such as flexibility and job security.
+As the aviation sector continues to expand, the importance of Aircraft Maintenance Engineering (AME) is also increasing.
+With the increasing number of commercial flights, General Aviation, Private Jets and Flying Training Organisations, the demand for licensed AME professionals is growing every year.
+This AME course opens a huge career opportunity for students who want to start a career in aviation, offering benefits such as flexibility and job security.

-For students choosing an aviation career, first complete Physics, Chemistry and Maths (PCM) in 12th.
-Then, consider options such as Aircraft Maintenance Engineering, Aerospace & Aeronautical Engineering, Commercial Pilot Training, Cabin Crew Training, Airport Ground Staff, Aviation Management, Aircraft Mechanics, and BBA in Aviation Management.
-Align your choice with your interests to secure well-paid jobs in India and abroad.
+Students who want to start their aviation career should complete 10+2 in Physics, Chemistry and Maths (PCM).
+After that, they can choose from different aviation courses such as Aircraft Maintenance Engineering, Aerospace & Aeronautical Engineering, Commercial Pilot Training, Cabin Crew Training, Airport Ground Staff, Aviation Management, Aircraft Mechanics, BSc Aviation, BSc Aeronautics, BSc Aircraft Maintenance Engineering, Air Traffic Controller, and BBA in Aviation Management.
+Choosing the right aviation course based only on your interest will help you build a successful career in the aviation industry of India and abroad.

 International Civil Aviation Organization (ICAO)